Year-end tax planning for individuals

 Non-domiciled individuals claiming the remittance basis of taxation should take professional advice, as the rules relating to remitted capital gains are complex.
 The annual exemption will not be available and it may not be possible to claim relief for overseas capital losses.

-- The annual exemption cannot be carried forward or transferred, so aim to make disposals before 6 April 2022 to utilise this year’s exemption.
+- The annual exemption cannot be carried forward or transferred, so where possible aim to make disposals before 6 April 2023 to utilise this year’s exemption – particularly as the amount of the exemption will decrease from this date (see below for more details).

 - Consider transferring assets to your spouse or civil partner, to utilise their annual exemption or capital losses.
 Such transfers must be made outright and without preconditions to be effective for tax purposes.